 The purpose of the Genesee District Library Volunteer Program is to enable the library to continue to provide educational, recreational, and cultural services and programs free of charge to the community.

-Paperwork – Complete a volunteer application available at your nearest Genesee District Library branch.
-You must be 14 years of age or older.
+How to apply?
+Complete a volunteer application available at your nearest Genesee District Library branch.
 Volunteers under age 18 must have written permission from a parent or guardian to volunteer at the library.

 We value our volunteers for their invaluable service, not only to the library, but to the community as well.